 The best way to Prune Verbena Shrubs Which Are Too Tall

 For beds and borders requiring a low, spreading shrub, look no further than verbena.
 Verbena (Verbena tenuisecta) grows as a small shrub that usually reaches no more than 2-feet high but can protect an area up to 5 feet wide.
-The tender perennial creates lavender flowers that are tiny and sensitive ever-green foliage.
+The tender perennial creates lavender flowers & Lawn Service that are tiny and sensitive ever-green foliage.
 It can not endure frost, therefore is only handled as a perennial in the Environment Zones of Sunset 1-2 through 28.
-Although brief, taller, leggy development that necessitates pruning can be produced by the plant.
+Although brief, taller, leggy development that necessitates Tree Removal can be produced by the plant Salt Lake City.

-Cut back the plant in early spring as new growth resumes.
+Cut back the Stump Removal in early spring as new growth resumes.
 Remove weak branches by cutting them off, most of the leggy Remove only one-third of the width or height of the verbena.

 Remove up to one fourth of the size in mid-summer of each branch as blooming completes.
 In the event the extra size and flowers are removed in the plant when flowering slows verbena should flower for all the summer.